 These days I spend nearly half the year in France, and I work mainly as an independent French-English translator.
 I have always liked the structure and etymology of both languages.
 A translator also needs to be very aware of context.
 There's not only the everyday English of London and Boston (which are almost identical) but also the English of newspapers, sport, weather forecasts, literature, correspondence and young people.
 Not to mention business English, legal English, medical English and the English of estate agents, seafarers, the armed forces...

 I first worked in France as long ago as 1978, three months of total immersion which showed me what a French A-level was worth.

-In 1997 I took the Cambridge CELTA (Certificate in English Language Teaching to Adults) course with International House, and then worked full-time in France for three years.
+In 1997 I took the University of Cambridge CELTA (Certificate in Teaching English to Speakers of Other Languages or TESOL, previously known as the Certificate in English Language Teaching to Adults), and then worked full-time in France for three years.

 Recently I have lived for fifteen months in the High Alps near Briançon, two months in the Pyrenees at Bagnères-de-Luchon, and eight months on the Vercors plateau at Villard de Lans.
 I love mountain sports and watersports, and in 2009 I launched Kayarchy, a hefty online handbook of sea kayaking.

 Today I live near Canterbury, where I use English and French every day as a freelance translator, and as a teacher of English as a foreign language (EFL) on courses for business people, professionals and diplomats.